 1. End-to-end Encryption

 Messages are encrypted not only while they are transmitted from ProtonMail servers but also when they are archived.
-Nobody can see your emails unless they have credentials to the proper ProtonMail account.
+Nobody can see your emails unless they have the proper ProtonMail account credentials.

 2. Secure Data